Court strikes down challenge by Choctaw Nation couple to be exempt from state income tax

 The Meashintubbys claimed in their lawsuit that they should be exempt from state income taxes because they both live and work within the boundaries of the Choctaw Nation reservation.

-The Choctaw Nation reservation is generally located in southeast Oklahoma.
-It includes all of Pittsburg, Haskell, Latimer, LeFlore, McCurtain, Pushmataha, Choctaw and Atoka counties and portions of five others.
+The Choctaw Nation reservation, in southeastern Oklahoma, includes all of Atoka, Choctaw, Haskell, Latimer, LeFlore, McCurtain, Pittsburg and Pushmataha counties and portions of five others.

-The couple’s lawsuit challenged two decisions by the OTC that disallowed tribal tax exemptions for their income in 2017 and 2020.
+The couple’s lawsuit challenged two decisions by the Oklahoma Tax Commission that disallowed tribal tax exemptions for their income in 2017 and 2020.

-While the OTC didn’t address the merits of the couple’s claims, a September 2020 report by the agency determined the McGirt ruling expanded the area in which tribal members may live and work to qualify for the exclusion from state taxes.
+While the Tax Commission didn’t address the merits of the couple’s claims, a September 2020 report by the agency determined that the McGirt ruling expanded the area in which tribal members may live and work to qualify for the exclusion from state taxes.

 “The state is prohibited from imposing tax upon the income of individual members of federally recognized Indian tribes as long as the individual tribal member lives and earns the income from sources within Indian Country under the jurisdiction of the tribe to which the member belongs,” the agency said in its 2020 report on the potential impacts of the McGirt ruling.